sampathvenur/Snippify/CONTRIBUTING.md

 ### Snippet boundaries

-Before submitting, ask:
+To ensure your snippet isn’t refused, consider these questions:

-- Is this already easily available in the standard library?
+- **Does the standard library of my language provide an easy way of doing this ?**
-- Is this snippet practically useful?
+- **Does that snippet not have a real, and practical use case ?**
-- Can it be simplified or modularized?
+- **Could it be split into separate parts to be better understood ?**

-If “yes” to #1 or “no” to #2 — likely to be rejected.
+If any answer is yes, then your snippet will most likely get rejected.

 ---